-Heart disease is the number one killer of American men and women, claiming approximately 600,000 lives each year, according to the Centers for Disease Control and Prevention (CDC).
+Heart disease is the number one killer of American men and women, claiming over 610,000 lives each year, according to the Centers for Disease Control and Prevention (CDC).
 That’s 1 in every 4 deaths.
 Of these deaths, 150,000 are under the age of 65, according to the Million Hearts Foundation.

 February is Heart Health Month.
 Many people’s minds turn toward fundraising for research around heart health—Walk for Heart, Jump for Heart, Hoops for Heart, and such.
 While these resources are fundamental to the continuation of scientific inquiry and advancement in our understanding of the heart, there comes a time where we have to realize our own role in caring for our own hearts.

 I lost my brother to heart disease when he was 36 years old.
 Unbeknownst to him, and the rest of us who grieve his absence, he had been fighting atherosclerosis for what may have been ten years or more.
 According to the pathologist, his heart looked like that of an old, unwell man.
 His body had been working against narrowed arteries for some time.